AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-6/follow-your-nose.md

 ---
-$title: Follow Your Nose
+$title@: Follow Your Nose
 $order: 6
 leveled: false
 ---

-*How do we find additional relevant data from the web?*
+*How can internationalized text be expressed in RDF?*

 ## Context